Mythotic-Tinker-Station/lexicon/README.md

 ## Credits
 - MiFU for doing most of the compile work, its a pain in the ass.
+- K0RPSE for also assisting with the compile work, its still a pain in the ass though
 - Tribeam for the voting script and hub map
+- Michaelis for adding more playerstarts to maps
+- Our testers (Kenopath)
 - Various map authors for the fun maps that are included in this pack.
 I'll get a detailed list later.
-FYI, none of the maps have changed, just map names and texture renames to ensure nothing conflicts.
+FYI, none of the maps have changed, just map names and texture renames to ensure nothing conflicts and more playerstarts to better support for multiplayer